Bayesian Active Learning in the Presence of Nuisance Parameters: ILLUSTRATING THE PROBLEM

-\paragraph{Preference modeling.} The second setting corresponds to recovery of a human user's latent preference function on the basis of their observed choices.
-Our setting is a version of the preference example from \citet{foster_variational_2019}, modified in ways described in \Cref{ap:preference}.
+The second setting, \textbf{preference modeling}, corresponds to recovery of a human user's latent preference function on the basis of their observed choices.
+Our setting is a version of an experimental setting from \citet{foster_variational_2019}, modified in ways described in \Cref{ap:preference}.
 The model is $\y \sim \mathrm{Bernoulli}\left( \left( 1 + e^{\psivar \x - \thetavar} \right)^{-1} \right)$.
-The transferable parameter $\thetavar$ may correspond to a stable preference that generalizes across users or settings, and $\psivar$ may correspond to the accuracy with which a user encodes the choice set in a given setting.
-Past research has shown that in similar models, interdependency between $\thetavar$ and $\psivar$ is induced by the structure of the model \citep{krefeld-schwalb_structural_2022}: $\thetavar$ and $\psivar$ here have counteracting effects on $\y$.
+The learner's prior specifies $\ThetaRV$ and $\PsiRV$ as independent Gaussian RVs, $P_{\ThetaRV} = \mathcal{N} \left( 0, 16 \right)$ and $P_{\PsiRV} = \mathcal{N} \left( 0, 1 \right)$.
+The target parameter $\thetavar$ may correspond to a stable preference that generalizes across users or settings, and $\psivar$ may correspond to the accuracy with which a user encodes the choice set in a given setting.
+Past research has shown that in similar models, interdependency between $\thetavar$ and $\psivar$ is induced by the structure of the model \citep{krefeld-schwalb_structural_2022}.